-- chargeable to more than one grant program or other cost objectives must be supported by time distribution records; - b. for staff travel, documentation of mileage charges for private auto use must include (a) destination and starting location, (b) total miles driven, and (c) purpose of trip; and - c. for copy machine use, postage, telephone use and office supplies when these costs are shared with other programs and no invoice is available, log sheets or annotated invoices. - 8.
+- 6. Copies of approved invoices; - Records documenting that costs reimbursed with funded project under this Agreement are allowable in accordance with 2 CFR 200 for local governments and 2 CFR 230 for nonprofit organizations.
+Such records include, but are not limited to: - a. for personnel costs, payroll timesheets for actual salary and fringe benefits costs.
+Timesheets must be signed by a supervisor and annotated to document percent of time charged against this Agreement.
+Direct salaries and wages of employees chargeable to more than one grant program or other cost objectives must be supported by time distribution records; - b. for staff travel, documentation of mileage charges for private auto use must include (a) destination and starting location, (b) total miles driven, and (c) purpose of trip; - c. for copy machine use, postage, telephone use and office supplies when these costs are shared with other programs and no invoice is available, log sheets or annotated invoices. - 8.
 Documentation of the solicitation process used to select vendors and subcontractors with original purchase orders and subcontracts; - 9.
 Documentation required by this Agreement if any funds provided under this agreement are used to acquire equipment; - 10.
-Documentation of client income, demographics and eligibility as required in the Exhibit B Scope of Work; and - 11.
-Documentation of environmental review requirements under 24 CFR Part 58 on all housing units assisted under this Agreement.
+Documentation of client income, demographics and eligibility as required in the Exhibit B Scope of Work; - 11.
+Documentation of environmental review requirements under 24 CFR Part58 on all housing units assisted under this Agreement.

-SUBRECIPIENT AGREEMENT - HOME PROGRAM BETWEEN THE CITY OF TACOMA, THE CITY OF LAKEWOOD, AND THE TACOMA COMMUNITY REDEVELOPMENT AUTHORITY PROGRAM YEAR 2018-19
+SUBRECIPIENT AGREEMENT - HOME PROGRAM BETWEEN THE CITY OF TACOMA, THE CITY OF LAKEWOOD, AND THE TACOMA COMMUNITY REDEVELOPMENT AUTHORITY PROGRAM YEAR 2019-2020

-This HOME Subrecipient Agreement, hereinafter called "Agreement", has been made and entered into as of the 1st day of July, 2018, between the City of Tacoma ("Tacoma"), the City of Lakewood ("Lakewood"), and the Tacoma Community Redevelopment Authority ("TCRA") to allow for the administration of the Tacoma-Lakewood HOME Consortium ("Consortium"), whose address is 747 Market Street, Room 900, Tacoma, WA 98402 as authorized by Title II, Section 216 and 217 of the National Affordable Housing Act of 1990, and 24 CFR Part 92, also known as the HOME Investment Partnerships ("HOME") Program.
+This HOME Subrecipient Agreement, hereinafter called "Agreement", has been made and entered into as of the 1st day of July, 2019, between the City of Tacoma ("Tacoma"), the City of Lakewood ("Lakewood"), and the Tacoma Community Redevelopment Authority ("TCRA") to allow for the administration of the Tacoma-Lakewood HOME Consortium ("Consortium"), whose address is 747 Market Street, Room 900, Tacoma, WA 98402 as authorized by Title II, Section 216 and 217 of the National Affordable Housing Act of 1990, and 24 CFR Part 92, also known as the HOME Investment Partnerships ("HOME") Program.